"... a French city flowering alone out of a tropical swamp" —Osbert Sitwell

 TIB - 187 Hai Ba Trung Street, District 1

-A finer restaurant specialising in the cuisine of Hue with traditional decor serving Hue specialties, including chicken with lemongrass, BBQ pork rice paper rolls, and banh xeo (Vietnamese crepe).
+A finer restaurant specializing in the cuisine of Hue with traditional decor serving Hue specialties, including chicken with lemongrass, BBQ pork rice paper rolls, and banh xeo (Vietnamese crepe).

 Temple Club - 29 & 31 Ton That Nghiep Street, 1st floor, District 1